mellinoe/veldrid-docs/articles/intro.md

 # Features

 * Full customization of graphics resources and pipeline state, with support for current-gen features and optimizations.
-  * Blend, depth-stencil, and rasterizer states.
+  * Programmable vertex, fragment, tessellation, geometry, and compute shaders.
-  * Programmable vertex, fragment, tessellation, and geometry shaders.
+  * Indirect drawing and compute dispatch.
-  * Simplified resource layout and binding model.
+  * Simplified resource layout and binding model, including support for read-write textures and buffers.
   * Simple, unified resource creation and update mechanisms.
 * High-performance: Veldrid is built on a thin, low-cost abstraction that is close to current-gen graphics API's.
 * Allocation-less: The core rendering loop (outside of resource creation and initialization) can be used without allocating any garbage-collected memory.
 If application code follows suit, then completely GC-less rendering can be achieved.